 Harry Potter Chocolate Frogs Packaging

 You could just serve your Chocolate Frogs on a tray, but where’s the fun in that?
-I really wanted to package up mine just like they come from the Honeydukes, complete with a Wizard trading card.
-Believe it or not, I did not intend to make my own Chocolate Frog packaging template.
-I actually searched the web, trying to find a template that was good print quality, and that had the Wizard cards, because I knew it would take a ton of time to create.
-I kept coming up blank.
-I considered for about 10 seconds just not having Chocolate Frogs at our Harry Potter party, but I just couldn’t do that.
+I really wanted to package up mine just like the Honeydukes Chocolate Frogs in Harry Potter, complete with a Wizard trading card.
+Believe it or not, I did not intend to make my own Harry Potter Chocolate Frog packaging template.
+I actually searched the web, trying to find a template that was good print quality, and that had the Wizard cards, because I knew it would take a ton of time to create my own.
+After hours of searching and coming up with nothing, I considered for about 10 seconds just not having Chocolate Frogs at our Harry Potter party, but I just couldn’t do that.
 Finally I bit the bullet and invested about a day’s worth of effort into creating my own Harry Potter Chocolate Frogs packaging template.
-I was originally planning to sell the template because it was seriously so much work, but I’m so excited to get to Harry Potter World, I’m feeling extra generous today.
-Just fill out the form below, and I’ll send it right over.
-The template includes the instructions for how to package up the chocolate frogs.
+I was originally planning to sell the template because it was seriously SOOOO much work, but I’m so excited to get to Harry Potter World, I’m feeling extra generous today.
+Just fill out the form at the end of this post and you can download it for FREE!
+If you make them, please share a photo on Instagram or Twitter so I can see :) The template includes the instructions for how to package up the chocolate frogs.